callum-hart/immutable-styles/docs.md

 # Immutable Styles for CSS

-- Variables and Mixins
-- Prerequisite: concept of discrete breakpoints]()

 ## What

 - Immutable styles cannot change once created.
 - A style that is immutable **cannot be overridden**.
-- Immutable styles lead to simpler development since they make CSS **predictable** and **deterministic**.
+- Immutability leads to simpler development since it makes CSS **predictable** and **deterministic**.
-- This reduces time spent coordinating overrides and troubleshooting the side-effects of cascade, specificity and importance.
+- This reduces time spent coordinating overrides and troubleshooting the side effects of cascade, specificity and importance.

 ## How